StefanFeser/basic-webapp/README.md

 My personal basic vanilla web app to kickstart a new app.

-I'm playing around with ES2015, Babel and gulp.
+I'm playing around with ES2015, Babel, Browserify and gulp.
 I don't use any components or frameworks in this repository.
 [Only VanillaJS](http://vanilla-js.com/)

 Feel free to use and modify it.